kirillsulim/timus-sender/README.md

 ### judge-id

-You can set value of your judge id in `.judge_id` file in your home directory.
-In this case you can skip `judge-id` parameter and your judge id will be read from file.
+If `judge-id` parameter doesn't passed to script it will be read from `.judge_id` file in your home directory.

 ### compiler